Study Permit

 Study permits expire 90 days after graduation, regardless of the date printed on the study permit itself.
 It is extremely important that international graduates update their status with IRCC within 90 days of graduation, or they risk losing status in Canada.

-Many graduates are eligible to apply for a post-graduation work permit (PGWP).
-This permits the holder to work for any employer anywhere in Canada for up to three years after graduation.
-Work experience gained on a PGWP may help facilitate an application for Canadian Permanent Residency, especially through programs such as the Canadian Experience Class and certain Provincial Nominee Programs (PNPs).
+Many graduates are eligible to apply for a Post-graduation Work Permit (PGWP).
+The PGWP allows the holder to work for any employer anywhere in Canada for up to three years after graduation.
+Work experience gained on a PGWP may help facilitate an application for Canadian permanent residence, especially through programs such as the Canadian Experience Class and certain Provincial Nominee Program (PNP) streams.
+Click here to view the list of Canadian immigration options you can pursue after studying in Canada.

 If an international graduate does not apply for a PGWP, he or she may do the following to maintain legal status in Canada: